 - Font name, font style, size, color, character spacing, character width, and background symbol

 For example, if you reduce an annotation feature's font size from 12 points to 8 points, the annotation feature still references a predefined symbol; however, it stores its own font size of 8 points.
 If you change a property not listed above, such as giving the annotation feature a halo, the annotation feature loses reference to its associated text symbol and stores all the symbol properties.

-You can always use text formatting tags to modify the format of a portion of a piece of annotation.
+You can use text formatting tags to modify the format of a portion of a piece of annotation.
 This allows you to create mixed-format annotation, for example, where one word in a sentence is underlined.
-Formatting tags always take precedence over an annotation feature's symbol properties.
+Formatting tags take precedence over an annotation feature's symbol properties.

-When deciding what symbols to store in your annotation feature class, choose a default symbol for each annotation class when you create it, and then add any other symbols containing the properties you'll commonly need.
+When deciding which symbols to store in an annotation feature class, choose a default symbol for each annotation class when you create it, and then add any other symbols containing the properties you'll commonly need.
 For properties that are seldom needed, you can apply them on a feature-by-feature basis.
 A limited number of features storing their own symbol properties have little impact on the storage requirements and performance of a feature class.

 This can happen in two ways: